On recordThis profile is no longer actively maintained, with the information now possibly out of date

 Nowegian and Dutch contact points publish final statements

+The Norwegian NCP published its final statement in the POSCO/NBIM case on 27 May 2013, and the Dutch NCP issued its final statement on the same day.
 The case set an important precedent regarding the applicability of the OECD Guidelines to the financial sector.
 The Dutch NCP confirmed that the OECD Guidelines also apply to minority shareholding of financial institutions.

 OECD complaint filed